sensedeep/dynamodb-onetable/README.md

 If `params.parse` is set to false, the unmodified DynamoDB response will be returned.
 Otherwise the results will be parsed and mapped into a set of Javascript properties.

-If `params.next` is set to a map that contains the primary hash and sort key values for an existing item, the query will commence at that item.
+If `params.next` or `params.prev` is set to a map that contains the primary hash and sort key values for an existing item, the query will commence at that item.
+The `params.next` will be the exclusive start of the query, whereas `params.prev` will define the end of the query.
+These two properties are mutually exclusive, both of them can't be set at the same time.

 The `params.where` clause may be used to augment the filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where-clauses) for more details.